Open Source Asset Managers - An Analytical Comparison

 SysAid – Hot Off The Press

 SysAid is the second most cited open-source asset manager.
 Understandably so.
 It has a wide range of functionality as well, and boasts some ‘hot-off-the-press’ features.
 In a move as recent as June of this year, according to CrunchBase, SysAid has deployed an AI chatbot to help improve employee experience.
 This may give SysAid a competitive edge, in particular for companies looking to improve their employee satisfaction ratings.

 In general, as described by GoodFirms, the functionality covers over user and location, help desk integration, managing patches assigned to particular computers, real-time tracking and notifications and import of assets.

 SourceForge has an exhaustive (but potentially a tad overwhelming) list of available options, and describes ConnectWise as follows:

 “Solve IT problems at the speed of business with ConnectWise Automate.
 A robust remote monitoring and management (RMM) platform, ConnectWise Automate helps boost the effectiveness of IT teams.
-It offers teams the ability to discover all devices and users that need to be proactively monitored, remove delivery roadblocks, and support more endpoints without adding headaches or head count.”
+It offers teams the ability to discover all devices and users that need to be proactively monitored, remove delivery roadblocks, and support more endpoints without adding headaches or headcount.”

-CMDBuild offers a high degree of customisation, which – if you need to tailor IT asset management to a fairly unique IT environment – may be the right choice for you.
+CMDBuild offers a high degree of customization, which – if you need to tailor IT asset management to a fairly unique IT environment – may be the right choice for you.
 In their own words: